tc39/notes/meetings/2015-09/sept-24.md

 DH: syntax needs work, not complete/final

-MS: because dynamic, needs a new API.
+MLS: because dynamic, needs a new API.
 Don't like the properties on keywords.

 DH: _re-explains everything that lead to current design_